AlexJeffcott/amboss-cypress-demo/README.md

 It would be better if this breaking, albeit correct and desired, change be flagged up faster and more clearly 'post hoc' in the backend PR pipeline.
 Had this occurred, a breaking change in the backend code would have been correctly associated with the failing e2e test.
 From this standpoint, the backend engineer who owns the PR would align and coordinate with a trusted frontend friend and that would be trivially the end of that.

 Now imagine if the fairly simple example architecture of the project included multiple frontends, backends, microservices, guilds, chapters and teams.
-The problem would be far worst, but the solution would remain simple, powerful and natural.
+The problem would be far worse, but the solution would remain simple, powerful and natural.

 ### Why extract?
 #### Velocity of delivery
 Good e2e coverage increases the confidence that we can make changes without improperly impacting stakeholders (be they data, other developers or end users).
 Without good testing, developers will tend to be, at best, overly tentative and defensive, and at worse resigned to blocked pipelines, and p0 bug events.

 #### Speed of recovery
 When an e2e failure occurs, that should happen as closely as possible to the cause of failure - both in time and code/workflow.
-What I mean by this is that a change in the return of a REST endpoint (even with 100% test coverage, as the tests will be updated to reflect the changes - the endpoint is doing what it should do, after all) could potentially break the user's experience (a potential p0) or, more subtly, erroneously alter values passed in tracking events (a potential BI disaster).
+What I mean by this is that a change in the return of a REST endpoint (even with 100% test coverage, as the tests will be updated to reflect the changes - the endpoint is doing what it should do, after all) could potentially break the user's experience (a potential critical bug) or, more subtly, erroneously alter values passed in tracking events (a potential BI disaster).

 #### Natural simplicity while scaling vertically and horizontally
 It is surely a truism to say that architectures which encourage robust, simple implementations while scaling to the heavens and horizon are worth favouring.
 With an e2e application which is properly extracted and containerised, running the latest, or some particular, image in any and every pipeline or developer machine feels intuitive.